 The Final Note

-Keeping in mind the complex and voluminous exchange mailbox databases, it is essential to often perform defragmentation of databases, re-index them and carry out other maintenance tasks in order to execute smooth flow of communication.
-We hope that by following the above steps would help you to configure the maintenance schedule of an exchange database mailbox.
+Keeping in mind the complex and voluminous Exchange mailbox databases, it is essential to often perform defragmentation of databases, re-index them, and carry out other maintenance tasks to execute smooth flow of communication.
+Using the above-discussed steps, you can configure the Exchange maintenance schedule without any hassle.

-However, when you encounter Exchange corruption or damage in mailbox databases, you may need Kernel for EDB to PST tool that are reliable and smart enough to perform everything without any hassle.
-This is an efficient recovery solution to resolve all the Exchange Server issues and escape potential errors via complete exchange database restoration.
+However, when you encounter Exchange corruption or damage in mailbox databases, you may need a reliable third-party party tool that is smart enough to perform everything with ease.
+Kernel for Exchange Server recovery is an efficient recovery solution to resolve all the Exchange Server issues and escape potential errors via complete exchange database restoration.